Dave Habiger: Career

 He was named an Ernst & Young Entrepreneur of the Year.
 In 2008, he was chosen as one of Corporate Leader Magazine's 40-under-40 business leaders.
 The Hollywood Reporter chose him as one of 2010s Digital Power 50.
 Between March 2009 and March 2011 he oversaw a 2388% increase in Sonic's market capitalization as the company reinvented its core business, winning an Emmy Award for "technical contributions to the film and television industry."
 He sold Sonic to Rovi Corporation in early 2011 at a 66% premium – slightly under $1 billion after stock adjustments to the deal.
-He is a member of the National Association of Corporate Directors, as well as a member of the Silicon Valley Leadership Group and for the Center for Corporate Innovation.
-Beginning in 2012, he was a board member and CEO of Textura Corp. until its sale to Oracle in June 2016.

 He serves as a director on the Chicago Federal Reserve Board.
 He serves on the SABOR (Systems Activities, Bank Operations, and Risk) Committee and is the Chairman of the Governance & HR Committee for the Federal Reserve.
-He also serves on the board of directors for the Automotive Hall of Fame.
+He also serves on various public and private boards, including serving on the board of directors for the Automotive Hall of Fame.

-He was named president and CEO of J.D.
-Power on March 21, 2018, succeeding Finbarr O'Neill, with the objective of continuing to aggressively build and enhance the company's data and analytics and customer insights leadership.

 In 2019, he hosted a discussion with Apple co-founder Steve Wozniak at the Auto Revolution 2019 event, where Wozniak, an avid proponent for self-driving vehicles, explained that true "Level 5" autonomy, in which cars are completely self-driving, is still a long way from mainstream commercialization.